-Problems in Agriculture
+AGR191 Problems in Agriculture 3 cr. hr

 This course is designed to allow students to study a specific problem in the field of agriculture.
 The problem will be individualized to meet employment or personal needs in the student's program of study.
 The course may be repeated to a maximum of 5 credit hours.
 Prerequisite: Consent of the instructor.